 Oren Jacob: I think that most of the folks we work with have at least a small team that is responsible for their voice-skill work.
 Sometimes we work — because our customers want to — with a third party voice agency that does the actual production work for a skill.
 And oftentimes the companies want to do that work themselves.
 So we’re happy to go either way depending on what’s best for the particular task at hand for a specific customer.

-As far as size that companies go, certainly, Fortune 1000 and large and medium sized companies.
-There are a few small businesses that do work with us, but that’s unusual because if they typically have someone who will code with the Alexa APIs in-house, as opposed to having a team, often in the marketing or innovation or sales product groups who want to bring voice into part of their many channels and extend their brand strategies reaching out to customers.
+As far as the size of companies goes, certainly, Fortune 1000 and large and medium-sized companies are perfect candidates for conversational marketing solutions.
+There are a few small businesses that do work with us, but that’s unusual because if they typically have someone who will code with the Alexa APIs in-house, as opposed to having a team, often in the conversational marketing or innovation or sales product groups who want to bring voice into part of their many channels and extend their brand strategies reaching out to customers.

 RB: So given, certainly, your market and the things that you have seen and the things that you know, such as best practices in designing high-fidelity voice experiences.
 What makes a great computer conversation to start?